MARKETNG 3501 - Marketing to the World

 The University expects full-time students to commit approximately 9 hours for a three-unit course or 13 hours for a four-unit course, of private study outside of your regular classes.

-Because of the October public holiday, there will be no lectures nor ltutorials in week 9.
+Because of the October public holiday, there will be no lectures or tutorials in week 9.

-Assessable content for this course includes a Project in Progress presentation in tutorial; an individual assessment piece which may relate to a case study; a group report and a group presentation plus an exam.
+Assessable content for this course includes an individual assessment piece which may relate to a case study; a group report and an exam.

 Both Lectures and Tutorials start WEEK ONE of the semester.
-Tutorials follow the lecture topics the following week (ie Week 2 tutorial explores Week 1 lecture topic).
+Tutorials follow the lecture topics the following week (e.g., Week 2 tutorial explores Week 1 lecture topic).

-Schedule Week Lecture Tutorial 1 The Rationale for International Marketing; Globalisation Introduction to course, formation of groups, discussion on assessment, Getting to Know You.
-2 Political and Legal Environment; Technology and Change Week 1 topic 3 Economic and Financial Environment Week 2 topic 4 Social and Cultural Environment, Contemporary Considerations Week 3 topic 5 Researching International Markets, Segmentation and Positioning, Competitive Strategies Week 4 topic 6 International Market Selection and Entry, International Distribution, Logistics and Retailing Week 5 topic 7 Modifying Products for International Markets, Pricing for International Markets Week 6 topic 8 International Promotion Week 7 topic 9 No lectures nor tutorials as there is a public holiday which upsets classes.
+Schedule Week Lecture Tutorial 1 The Rationale for International Marketing; Globalisation 2 Political and Legal Environment; Technology and Change Week 1 topic 3 Economic and Financial Environment Week 2 topic 4 Social and Cultural Environment, Contemporary Considerations Week 3 topic 5 Researching International Markets, Segmentation and Positioning, Competitive Strategies Week 4 topic 6 International Market Selection and Entry, International Distribution, Logistics and Retailing Week 5 topic 7 Modifying Products for International Markets, Pricing for International Markets Week 6 topic 8 International Promotion Week 7 topic 9 No Lecture or Tutorials in week 9.
 Work on assessment.
-10 Marketing Services, Marketing for the Future Week 8 topic 11 Week 9 topic 12 Exam tips and revision Exam revision
+10 Marketing Services, Marketing for the Future Week 8 topic 11 No Lecture in week 11.
+However, Tutorials will run in week 11.
+Week 9 topic 12 Exam tips and revision Exam revision

 Specific Course RequirementsView prerequisite and assumed knowledge courses.